Vyral/base-template/_posts/2021-04-12-what-is-dixie-rock-all-about.md

 The name has been controversial over the last few years, to say the least.
 Dixie State University has been under a lot of fire because people are tying the name to the South.
 The bottom line is that **it has a very different connotation here in Utah**, but people will feel the way they do, and I’m not here to tell anyone how to feel.&nbsp;

 I graduated from Dixie High School, Dixie State University, and even Dixie Academy, so Dixie Rock has been part of my entire life.
-Every spring, DHS has “D week” where they have the opportunity to come up and paint over the “Dixie” on the rock with a fresh coat of paint.
+Every spring, DHS has “D week” where students have the opportunity to come up and paint over the “Dixie” on the rock with a fresh coat of paint.
 That’s why it always looks so bright and vibrant.

 If you have any questions for me about real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.